snailcoinpow/snailcoin/doc/build-scashx.md

 ## Config file

-The ScashX configuration file is the same as bitcoin.conf, a default ScashX configuration file is provided below.
+The Snailcoin configuration file is the same as bitcoin.conf, a default Snailcoin configuration file is provided below.

 ### Unix

-By default, ScashX looks for a configuration file on unix here:
+By default, Snailcoin looks for a configuration file on unix here:
 `$HOME/.scashx/scashx.conf`

 ### Windows

-ScashX stores its data (your blockchain, wallet, and configuration files) in a hidden folder within your user profile.
+Snailcoin stores its data (your blockchain, wallet, and configuration files) in a hidden folder within your user profile.
 This is standard practice for applications.

 You can quickly access this folder which will also contain your wallets and blockchain data by following these steps:

 * Open File Explorer (you can press Win + E).

-* Type `%APPDATA%\ScashX` into the address bar at the top of the File Explorer window.
+* Type `%APPDATA%\Snailcoin` into the address bar at the top of the File Explorer window.
 Press Enter.

-This will directly open the ScashX data folder where the scashx.conf should be placed, typically: `\C:\Users\YourUsername\AppData\Roaming\ScashX`
+This will directly open the Snailcoin data folder where the scashx.conf should be placed, typically: `\C:\Users\YourUsername\AppData\Roaming\Snailcoin`

 (where YourUsername will be your specific Windows user profile name).